-The InCoR Convertible Debentures and the promissory note are secured by all of the Company's assets.
+The InCoR Convertible Note is secured by all of the Company's assets.

 The Company does not have any commitments for material capital expenditures over the near term or long term other than a \$10,000 annual payment to the vendors of the Quinlan Property and the building lease of \$7,000 per month expiring December 31, 2022.